marcriehm/kubernetes-research/README.md

-The problem with the PersistentVolume approach is that it doesn’t scale well – for each PVC which is created, a disk must be provisioned, formatted, and managed in the back end (e.g. in the cloud provider). *StorageClasses* provide a way of bypassing the cloud-specific disk creation step so that Volumes may be created completely declaratively.
+The problem with the PersistentVolume approach is that it doesn’t scale well – for each PVC which is created, a disk must be provisioned, formatted, and managed in the back end (e.g. in the cloud provider). *StorageClasses* provide a way of bypassing the cloud-specific disk creation step so that volumes may be created completely declaratively.

 Note that there is a default storage class on GKE named “standard”.
 You can see this in GCP &rarr; GKE &rarr;